 Can a Physician Write an ESA Letter?

-Thus, those who are comfortable talking to their family doctors, there’s no need to talk to an unfamiliar doctor to get emotional support animal letters.
+Thus, for those who are comfortable talking to their family doctors, there’s no need to talk to an unfamiliar doctor to get emotional support animal letters.

 Can a Therapist Write an ESA Letter?